 The submitted article and required statements (Declaration of the Author and ethical statement) ought to be entered on the Academic Journals Platform of Opole University under the tag: Submit the article.
 We require doctoral students to additionally attach a positive opinion of the supervisor of their doctoral dissertation.

 The manuscript submitted for publication should be prepared using the ready-made template.
+The journal uses parenthetical footnotes and Chicago bibliographic style.
+The editors allow the use of footnotes of a polemical nature.

 The processing time in the journal is 3 months.